-That actually happened to us on the west side of Rocky Mountain National Park a few years ago.
+That actually happened to us on the west side of Rocky Mountain National Park a few years ago when we were tent camping.
 We didn’t have a reservation.
 We visited several campgrounds and hotels and found no vacancies.
 Cell phone coverage was basically non-existent, so we couldn’t call or do much research.

-We ended up driving all the way to the other side of Denver and skipping Rocky Mountain all together.
+We ended up driving all the way to the other side of Denver and skipping Rocky Mountain altogether.
 That is always a risk when you don’t have a reservation.

 That’s one of the fun things about travel: you never know what will happen!

 A big consideration for any road trip is the budget.
 Your budget will often dictate, or at least influence, where you go, how long you are gone, where you stay and much more.

 Hopefully, you think about your budget before you start planning.
 Grant wrote an in-depth article on travel finance, which covers many aspects of budgeting for travel.
 If you have questions on budgeting, start at Travel Finance 101.